-Join Grammy-nominated producer, writer, and archivist Nathan Salsburg for a conversation with Reboot CEO David Katznelson, a Grammy-nominated producer in his own right, as the two dig into Salsburg’s latest album, Psalms, the process, his impetus and the impact on him personally of deeply investigating his Judaism now.
+Reboot Ideas presents a conversation with musician Nathan Salsburg and Reboot CEO David Katznelson, a Grammy-nominated producer in his own right, and also no stranger to the power of the tincture of history and sound to propel us forward.
+The two dig into Salsburg’s Psalms, the process, his impetus and the impact on him personally of deeply investigating his Judaism now.
 You will be treated to a musical and thoughtful conversation about the value of listening to the sounds of our past to imagine our future.
-Click here to RSVP.
+Watch here.

 In his highly-anticipated book, Can We Talk About Israel?
 Daniel Sokatch breaks down the hot button issues of the Israeli-Palestinian conflict that are tearing up dinner tables, political parties and college campuses.
 Sokatch sat down with homeland security expert and Harvard Kennedy School professor, Juliette Kayyem for a frank discussion about the conflict and how we might move forward with the humanity and imagination this moment requires.
 Watch the replay here.

 Journalist and founder of Dot Dot Dot, Laurie Segall, interviews Susan McPherson about her book and what it means to connect in the time of COVID.